Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 As we assess each model, we utilize similar parameters; we set the temperature to 0.3 and the reasoning effort to `low' for reasoning models.
 For each selected model, we run three trials to verify consistency in responses.
-If the overall agreement is greater than $90\%$, we accept the responses from the first trial.
-If the overall agreement is less than $90\%$ but greater than $70\%$, we accept the majority response for each item between the three trials.
-Two of the open-source models (\textit{i.e.}, Qwen and Mistral) are evaluated over two A600 48GB GPUs, and the remaining models are evaluated through their respective APIs (Huggingface Inference API and kluster.ai for the Llama series).
-For any given model or trial, we input questions to the LLMs in a JSON format.
+We then accept the majority response for each item between the three trials.
+Two of the open-source models (\textit{i.e.}, Qwen and Mistral) are evaluated over two A6000 48GB GPUs, and the remaining models are evaluated through their respective APIs (Huggingface Inference API and kluster.ai for the Llama series).
+For any given model or trial, we prompt the LLM to respond in a JSON format.